Swotfabs/champaign-planning-application/README.md

 As part of this is getting the api key and having the project work "out of the box" I will include the actual file with the template though I normally do not do this.
  -->
 Usually for a project that keeps an api key I do not hardcode the key in but rather have an external .json file the user has to put a key of their own in.
 As having an api key is part of the application
-I will have it in the repository (likely still as a separate .json file).
-That said right now the key isn't validating correctly and the api is working despite not having a key at all so this point may be mute.
+I would have it in the repository... except right now the key isn't validating correctly and the api is working despite not recieving having a key at all so this point is mute.

 ### Log
 Let's have some fun along the honesty and thought process line.